ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of the datagram, whose semantics are defined by individual applications.
 Note that this field can be empty.

-Datagrams sent using the DATAGRAM capsule have the exact same semantics as datagrams sent in QUIC DATAGRAM frames.
+Datagrams sent using the DATAGRAM capsule have the same semantics as datagrams sent in QUIC DATAGRAM frames.
 In particular, the restrictions on when it is allowed to send an HTTP Datagram and how to process them from {{format}}
 also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.